newgene/abcb/README.md

 # abcb
-This is the code repo for my ABCD lecture
+This is the code repo for my ABCB lecture